jaw64/raycast2d/README.md

 # raycast2d
-Lazily testing raycasting in 2D using C++ and SFML.
+Lazily testing raycasting in 2D using Code::Blocks IDE, C++, and SFML.